Shipium @ Manifest Visit us at booth #539 Learn More

 When refining your shipping process workflow, it's important to consistently select the right carrier, considering factors like inventory placement, regional considerations, and constant macro-environmental changes across your network.

 Poor carrier selection can lead to excessive spending and delivery delays.
 For example, defaulting to national carriers for local deliveries could mean paying premium rates.
-Optimize your process by improving your:
+Optimize your process and enhance efficiency by improving your:

 The right mix of carriers can help protect your fulfillment margins.
 Case in point: after switching to Shipium, Saks OFF 5TH went from one primary carrier to a network of 12, significantly reducing their shipping cost for packages delivered in three days or less.